 The Royal BC Museum also welcomes feature film productions.
 With world-class exhibits and amazing galleries (think of the life-like forest dioramas and the charming Old Town streets), this is a fantastic location if you’re looking for a vivid and visually-compelling museum setting.
 The Royal BC Museum also has a vast variety of public and private spaces that can be easily dressed to look however you need.

-To pitch your film, book a site visit or to talk through details, contact Erik Lambertson, Corporate Communications Manager, at 778 677-4553.
+To pitch your film, book a site visit or to talk through details, contact Wesley MacInnis, acting corporate communications manager, at 250-208-8846.”

 We require a minimum of one month’s notice prior to shooting and the provision that you meet the Royal BC Museum’s filming terms and conditions.